compchem-cybertraining/Libra_Summer_School_2024/index.md

 {% endcomment %}

-# Libra Summer School on Excited States and Nonadiabatic Dynamics in Materials 2024
+# Libra Workshop and Summer School on Excited States and Nonadiabatic Dynamics 2024

 ### About this Summer School